We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 • Site Conditions

 The Mediterranean biodiversity research is carried out in the valley of Krka National Park.
 At this site you will be working from dawn until late morning and then again in the late afternoon and evening helping a series of different research teams.
 During the heat of the midday period you will have a series of lectures about Balkans wildlife and conservation and help with data input and lab-work using samples sourced from the field.
-The projects include standardised transect surveys through a series of different habitats for butterflies (Pollard surveys), herpetofauna (standard search transects), birds (point counts), mammals (standard search transects for scat and tracks) and bats (acoustic surveys).
+The projects include standardised transect surveys through a series of different habitats for butterflies (Pollard surveys), herpetofauna (standard search transects), birds (point counts), mammals (standard search transects for scat and tracks and camera trapping) and bats (acoustic surveys).
 In addition, there are standardised monitoring locations for bird and bat mist netting in a range of habitats and surveys to quantify the habitat at each of these standardised survey locations.
-On top of these standardised surveys designed to provide long-term data on the different faunal groups there are a series of investigations to describe population densities and ecology of groups such as grasshoppers, crickets, cave fauna (standard search transects and quadrats), nocturnal surveys of cat snakes (Telescopus fallax), Hermann’s tortoise (Testudo hermanni), Dalmation algyroides (Algyroides nigropunctatus) lizards and the effect of wolves on predator composition (camera trapping).
+On top of these standardised surveys designed to provide long-term data on the different faunal groups there are a series of investigations to describe population densities and ecology of groups such as grasshoppers, crickets, cave fauna (standard search transects and quadrats), nocturnal surveys of cat snakes (Telescopus fallax), Hermann’s tortoise (Testudo hermanni), Dalmation algyroides (Algyroides nigropunctatus) lizards.

 For the marine research experience you will be based on the beautiful and peaceful Silba Island.
 You will start with some training, beginning with the opportunity to complete a PADI Open Water dive training course if you would like to learn and are not already qualified, followed by a compulsory Mediterranean ecology and survey techniques course, with two lectures and two practicals each day (either by diving or snorkelling).
-After completing this training, those of you staying long enough will move on to assisting with some of the research surveys on Mediterranean fish communities, the recovery of the Noble Pen (Pinna nobilis) mollusc populations, the impact of sea urchin populations and the role of seagrass meadows in supporting fish and invertebrate biodiversity.
+After completing this training, those of you staying long enough will move on to assisting with some of the research surveys on Mediterranean fish communities, the impact of sea urchin populations and the role of seagrass meadows in supporting fish and invertebrate biodiversity.

 Croatia Terrestrial Research Objectives